 Almost next to India Emporium is the white six-story Gurudwara Sri Guru Singh Sabah, the largest Sikh temple in Thailand and the second largest outside India.
 It is crowned with a large golden dome.

-Also, located on Phahurat road opposite the market is Old Siam Plaza, a mall with colonial European-style architecture.
+Also, on Phahurat road opposite the market is Old Siam Plaza, a mall with colonial European-style architecture.
 Inside you will find a variety of products, such as second-hand clothing, electronics, souvenirs, handicrafts, Thai silk clothing, and several cafes and fast food outlets.

 Opposite Old Siam is Burapha Road known locally as Gun Street due to its collection of official firearms dealers who proudly display an array of weapons, ammunition, bulletproof vests, and accessories in their windows.